Our data is one of our greatest assets. Our mission at Datawise is to help you unlock it.

 Datawise London helps small charities and voluntary organisations tackle the tough issues that Londoners face by learning how to make best use of data.
+It is hosted and led by Superhighways.

 It helps you to be iterative, continually reshaping what you do day-by-day to better meet the needs of the people that matter to you.